bernadette-eu/Bernadette/README.md

 ## Model fitting

-Before performing MCMC, we can execute the routine for maximizing the joint posterior from the model.
-The estimates can be used as initialization points for the HMC algorithm.
+Before performing MCMC, the user can opt to execute the routine for maximizing the joint posterior from the model.
+The estimates can be used as initialization points for the HMC algorithm by setting the option `r, eval=F init = igbm_fit_init` in `r, eval=F stan_igbm`.

 ``` r
 igbm_fit_init <- stan_igbm(y_data                      = age_specific_mortality_counts,